phmorris610/BaseballAnalytics/README.md

 # BaseballAnalytics
-This is the first part in a two part project.
-I used the Lahman Baseball Database and focused on batting data.
+This is a two part project.
+I used the Lahman Baseball Database and focused on batting data, then pitching data.
 I opted to use traditional machine learning classification techniques instead of something more advanced such as a Neural Net for these projects.
+The goal of this project is to predict a top tier batter and a top tier pitcher using some advanced baseball statistics not included in the database.